 CCM Financial Aid Terms & Conditions and below –

-- Full-time (12 or more crs. per term) and part-time (3-11 crs. per term) enrolled degree-seeking students may receive federal financial aid.¬† The colleges financial aid eligible terms are: Fall (late-start included), spring and summer.
+- Full-time (12 or more crs. per term), Quarter-time (9-11.5 crs. per term), Part-time (6-8.5 crs. per term) and Less Part-time (3-5.5 crs. per term) enrolled degree or certificate (approved) seeking students may receive financial aid assistance.
+The colleges financial aid eligible terms are: Fall (late-start terms included), winter, spring and summer.
 All State of New Jersey programs require full-time attendance with the exception of the Tuition Aid Grant (TAG) for which half-time (6-11 crs. per term) students may be eligible.

 - You must be registered with the Selective Service (males only)

 - Must apply using your “legal” name (name on social security card)

 - You must be making satisfactory academic progress as defined by Federal, State and CCM regulations.